sakshikumar19/SARCathon-24---FAQ-Wizard/README.md

 ## Project Overview

-The Smart FAQ Module intelligently returns relevant FAQ entries based on user queries for the SARAS AI Institute website.
-Utilizing advanced NLP techniques and semantic search, it aims to enhance user experience by providing quick and precise answers to common questions, while being adaptable to various datasets.
+The FAQ Wizard intelligently returns relevant entries based on user queries for the SARAS AI Institute website.
+Utilizing advanced NLP techniques like Retrieval Augmented Generation (RAG) and semantic search, it aims to enhance user experience by providing quick and precise answers to common questions, while being adaptable to various datasets.

 ## Problem Statement